erroronline1/qualitymanagement/assistant/core/readme.md

 `core.function.setting.switch(name)` toggles a cookie in terms of on by default

 `core.function.setting.reversedswitch(name)` toggles a cookie in terms of off by default

+`core.function.setting.set(name, value)` stores data in localstorage or cookie. in the latter case for about one year

+`core.function.setting.get(name)` returns the value of localstorage.item or cookie *name* or false

+`core.function.setting.unset(name)` unsets localstorage.item or cookie *name*

 `core.function.icon.insert(icon)` returns an inline svg according to the before declares properties within the parent property